• Skip to primary navigation

 4. Assemble

-Place the remaining slice of bread over the veggies, secure, and cut in half (so you can see the rainbow).
+Place the remaining slice of bread over the veggies, and cut in half (so you can see the rainbow).

 5. The best part